 The first component aims to increase the capability of NREAs to deliver valuable services to their members and fully represent their members – in particular to governments.
 The goal of component two is to strengthen ties between associations and to address regional policy challenges affecting off-grid energy, while component three supports two NREAs through targeted capacity building on identified priority gaps.

-The Africa Clean Energy Technical Assistance Facility (ACE TAF) is a 4-year programme funded by the UK Government Department for International Development (DFID).
+The Africa Clean Energy Technical Assistance Facility (ACE TAF) is a 4-year programme funded by the UK Foreign, Commonwealth and Development Office (FCDO).
 It aims to catalyse a market based approach for private sector delivery of renewable energy electrification technologies, with a focus on high quality stand-alone solar systems.
 Working in 14 countries in Africa, the programme aims to complement government, private sector and donor initiatives and thus increase access to reliable energy leading to better well-being and livelihood opportunities for poor and vulnerable people.

 Through the programme, GOGLA is involved in various initiatives including studies on demand side subsidies and distribution challenges in landlocked countries.
 In addition, support is being provided on implementation of quality standards in Kenya.